 Marinate Meat: Combine all ingredients listed under "marinade".
 Add lamb pieces, sliced onions and peppers, and coat well with marinade.
 Cover and refrigerate for 20-30 minutes.
 If you're planning in advance, you can marinate the meat for up to overnight in the refrigerator.

 Biryani: Add marinated lamb meat in the inner pot and spread it around the bottom of the pot evenly.
 Add rinsed and drained Basmati rice (Long grain rice) on top and spread it evenly.
+Sprinkle salt.
 Top with fried onions and chopped cilantro.
 Add water with saffron.
 Press down gently so that the rice get submerged.

 Close lid.
 Turn Vent to Sealing position.
 Cook on Manual (High) for 10 minutes.
 Wait for natural pressure release (NPR) for 15 minutes.
 Open the lid and gently fluff the rice with a fork.
-Serve warm with Raita (Cucumber-Yoghurt Dip)!
+Serve warm with Raita (Cucumber-Yogurt Dip)!